Teaching Assistantship applications for Academic Year 2020-2021 are available here

 The Graduate Program in History (MA) fosters advanced understanding of the processes by which interpretations of the past are made, disseminated and evaluated.

-The Graduate Program in the Humanities (MA, MAT, PhD) fosters integrated study and practice of the arts, literature, history and philosophy.
+The Graduate Programs in Humanities (MA, PhD) foster integrated study and practice of the arts, literature, history and philosophy.

 The Graduate Program in Latin American Studies (MA) connects literary, historical, cultural, and visual studies and allows students to acquire expertise in multiple aspects of Latin America.

 Since the School combines the humanities and the arts, many faculty members are engaged in the creation and performance of artistic works in creative writing and the visual and performing arts.
-In addition, nine centers and institutes that promote interdisciplinary research are located within the School:
+In addition, five centers and institutes affiliated with the School promote interdisciplinary research:

 - the Center for Translation Studies